Browsing Jàmbá: 2017 Volume 9 No 1 by Issue Date

 (AOSIS Publishing, 2017)This research discusses new strategies developed and introduced by national and international partners to help farmers in building adaptative capacity against the negative externalities of climate change.
 The purpose of ... -

-Quantitative risk analysis using vulnerability indicators to assess food insecurity in the Niayes agricultural region of West Senegal
+Dynamics of agricultural land and the risk to food insecurity in the Niayes region of Diamniadio, West Senegal